The California Wing Cadet Programs Section serves the needs of all Civil Air Patrol Cadets in

 During their cadet career, cadets will have the opportunity to participate in leadership positions, flight training,

 emergency services, communications and more.
 Cadets that reach the grade of Cadet Captain (C/CAPT) may apply for International Air Cadet Exchange (IACE) and serve as an overseas ambassador of the Civil Air Patrol Cadet Program to one of several foreign countries.

 Adult members (CAP Senior Members) work with cadets providing training, mentoring and supervision.

 Tired of TV and video games?
 Looking for something more exciting to do on the weekends?
-Contact Major Dave Goude, the California Wing Director of Cadet Programs, at email@example.com or find a unit near you by clicking here.
+Contact Lieutenant Colonel Dave Goude, the California Wing Director of Cadet Programs, at email@example.com or find a unit near you by clicking here.